Superconductivity of repulsive spinless fermions with sublattice potentials: Abstract

 \section{Abstract}

 We explore unconventional superconductivity of repulsive spinless fermions on square and honeycomb lattices with staggered sublattice potentials.
-The two lattices can exhibit staggered $d$-wave and $f$-wave pairing respectively at low doping stemming from an effective two-valley band structure.
-At higher doping, in particular the square lattice displays a much richer phase diagram including topological $p+ip$ superconductivity which is induced by a qualitatively different mechanism compared to the $d$-wave pairing.
-We illuminate this from several complementary perspectives: we analytically perform sublattice projection to analyze the effective continuum low-energy description and we numerically calculate the binding energies for pair and larger bound states for few-body doping near half filling.
-Furthermore, for finite doping, we present phase diagrams based on extensive FRG and and DMRG calculations.
+The two lattices can exhibit staggered $d$-wave and $f$-wave pairing, respectively, at low doping stemming from an effective two-valley band structure.
+At higher doping, in particular, the square lattice displays a much richer phase diagram including topological $p+ip$ superconductivity which is induced by a qualitatively different mechanism compared to the $d$-wave pairing.
+We illuminate this from several complementary perspectives: We analytically perform sublattice projection to analyze the effective continuum low-energy description and we numerically calculate the binding energies for pair and larger bound states for few-body doping near half filling.
+Furthermore, for finite doping, we present phase diagrams based on extensive functional renormalization group and and density matrix renormalization group calculations.

 There have been substantial efforts~\cite{PhysRevLett.15.524,LeeNagaosaWen,science.1200181,Stewart} to understand superconductivity mechanisms beyond the conventional phonon-mediated~\cite{BCS} electron-electron attraction.
 In one category of mechanisms, bare repulsive electron-electron interaction becomes effectively attractive due to virtual processes after projections to the sublattice or bands ~\cite{PhysRev.134.A1416,PhysRevB.92.224514,dong2021activating}.
 Recently, exact results for an effective attraction have been obtained for fermionic honeycomb lattice models with a large staggered sublattice potential~\cite{sciadv,crepel2021spintriplet,crepel2021unconventional}.
 This mechanism can be essentially captured by a minimal model of spinless fermions~\cite{sciadv}, of which the low-energy physics projected to one sublattice shows effective attraction.
 Such a mechanism has been argued to be relevant for triplet pairing in materials~\cite{crepel2021spintriplet,science.abb9860,science.aar4642, science.aar4426}.